JamesMartin1998/lets-pick/README.md

 ### Edit Profile Page

-The 'Edit Profile' page allows users to change their profile image and description.
+The 'Edit Profile' page allows users to change their profile image and a description.
 Similarly to the 'Post Edit' page, the 'Edit Profile' form loads with the previous profile data filled.
-This provides a better user experience as users can easily update their data by changing the original.
+This provides a better user experience as users can easily update their data by changing the original data.
 The profile image can also be previewed to allow users to check the image.

 ### Edit Username Page